 Does Insurance Cover Fentanyl Addiction Treatment?

-Your insurance plan may cover all or a large portion of behavioral health treatment.
-There are laws in place that require most insurances to treat substance abuse and addiction like other medical conditions.
-The best way to find out if your insurance provides benefits for time in addiction and mental health treatment centers is to call us for a free insurance benefits check.
+Your insurance plan may cover some or all behavioral health treatment.
+The best way to find out if your insurance provides benefits for addiction and mental health treatment is to call us for a free insurance benefits check.
 We’ll work directly with your provider to determine your benefits and out-of-pocket costs.

 Questions about treatment options?